Causal Inference with Spatio-temporal Data: Estimating the Effects of Airstrikes on Insurgent Violence in Iraq: Introduction

 \section{Introduction}

 Many causal processes involve both spatial and temporal dimensions.
 Examples include the environmental impact of newly constructed factories, the economic and social effects of refugee flows, and the various consequences of disease outbreaks.
-These examples also illustrate a key methodological challenge: when the treatment and outcome variables are generated by spatio-temporal processes, there exists an infinite number of possible treatment and event locations at each point in time.
+These applications also illustrate key methodological challenges.
+First, when the treatment and outcome variables are generated by spatio-temporal processes, there exists an infinite number of possible treatment and event locations at each point in time.
+In addition, spatial spillover and temporal carryover effects are likely to be complex and may not be well understood.

 Unfortunately, the classical causal inference framework that dates back to \citet{neym:23} and \citet{fish:35} is not directly applicable to such settings.
 Indeed, standard causal inference approaches assume that the number of units that can receive the treatment is finite \citep[e.g.,][]{rubi:74a,robi:97}.
 Although a small number of studies develop a continuous time causal inference framework, they do not incorporate a spatial dimension \citep[e.g.,][]{gill:robi:01,zhan:joff:small:11}.
 In addition, causal inference methods have been used for analyzing functional magnetic resonance imaging (fMRI) data, which have both spatial and temporal dimensions.
 For example, \cite{luo2012inference} apply randomization-based inference, while \citet{sobel2014causal} employ structural modelling.
 We instead focus on data generated by different underlying processes, leading to new estimands and estimation strategies.